JoshuaEstes/pms/docs/installation/uninstall.md

 ---
 title: Uninstall PMS
-classes: wide
 ---

 # Uninstall PMS

 To uninstal you will need to navigate to the directory where PMS is currently installed.
 Usually `$HOME/.pms`.
 The uninstall script is pretty verbose and will ask before it removes or modifies files, other than PMS related.

 ```sh
 sh scripts/uninstall.sh